livepeer/docs/docs/source/reference/leaderboard_faq.rst

 A few things you can explore to improve the speed of transcoding include:

-- Evaluate your current transcoding speed by using a transcoding benchmarking tool
+- Evaluate your current transcoding speed by using a :doc:`transcoding benchmarking tool <../guides/benchmark_transcoding>`
 - Review the :doc:`hardware_requirements` and consider upgrading your hardware
 - If you have access to a `supported GPU <https://github.com/livepeer/wiki/blob/master/GPU-SUPPORT.md>`_:
     - Consider running an :doc:`orchestrator with GPU transcoding <../guides/orchestrator_transcoder_gpu>`